Hurry! Nvidia RTX 3060 through RTX 3090 available in today’s Newegg Shuffle

 High-powered graphics cards continue to be a hot commodity, as anyone who's tried to figure out where to buy an Nvidia GeForce RTX 3060 without paying scalper prices can tell you.

-The ongoing chip shortage is one of many factors that have blown the supply and demand for GPUs so out of whack that retailers like Newegg are having to implement special programs to give customers a shot at snagging a new GPU before the scalpers (or their bots) can snap them all up.
+The ongoing chip shortage is one of many factors that have blown GPU supply and demand so out of whack that retailers like Newegg are having to implement special programs to give customers a shot at snagging a new GPU before the scalpers (or their bots) can snap them all up.

 The good news is that if you act fast you could have a shot at grabbing a new Nvidia GPU for yourself, because today (January 19) Newegg will be offering a selection of GeForce GPUs from Asus, Gigabyte, and more for sale in its Newegg Shuffle lottery program.